DeegaLabs/aurora-scholar/docs/MVP.md

 ## Vision

-Democratize scientific publishing through blockchain, ensuring immutable authorship, open access, and transparency in the peer review process.
+**Assisted Academic Writing Monitoring** - A platform where users write their own academic texts with ethical AI guidance (never substitution), ensuring authenticity, transparency, and immutable authorship through blockchain.

+The AI acts as a **monitor** that guides, explains, and validates - never writes for the user.

 ## MVP Objective

-Allow a user to write an academic text, receive ethical AI guidance, and register the final version on Solana, making it:
+Allow a user to write an academic text following a complete ethical workflow, receive ethical AI guidance, and register the final version on Solana, making it:

 - **Public** (appears in On-Chain Journal)
 - **Private** (accessible via link + optional expiration)